 }

-Note, the if code block is used to discard/drain a possible timer notification which is sent in the small period when executing the second branch code block.
+Note, the if code block is used to discard/drain the potential timer notification which is sent in the small period when executing the second branch code block (since Go 1.23, this has become needless).

 Use time.Timer Values Incorrectly